ruyrybeyro/QtSpecem/README.md

 Z80 C emulation from my old emulators WSpecem/emz80, corrected, fixed and improved to support the documented and undocumented funcionalities of a Z80 from Zilog (including WZ/MEMPTR).
 It passes all the zxeall/z80test tests.

+Floating bus behaviour implemented and passing Ramsoft's floatspy tests.

 Real time emulator, no sound support.

 Still (very) rudimentary user interface.

 The project idea is being a emulator framework for having independt utilities, running in the same machine as different programs.
 For now it has a command line debugger.